-Table 32. vacmViewTreeFamilyTable Default Entry
+Table 32. vacmViewTreeFamilyTable Default Entries

 vacmViewTreeFamilyTable (RFC 3415, SNMP-VIEW-BASED-ACM-MIB) First Row

 Column Name ( = Part of Index) Column Value

 vacmViewTreeFamilyViewName @mtaconfig

 VacmViewTreeFamilySubtree 1.3

 vacmViewTreeFamilyMask Empty <default from="" mib=""></default>

 vacmViewTreeFamilyType included (1)

-vacmViewTreeFamilyStorageType volatile (2)
+vacmViewTreeFamilyStorageType permanent(4)

 VacmViewTreeFamilyStatus active (1)

-Note that this entry is also created by default for the purpose of TLV-38 processing, It means only one default entry is needed in the MTA to define SNMPv2c management and TLV-38 configuration
+Note that this entry is also created by default for the purpose of TLV-38 processing, It means only one default entry is needed in the MTA to define SNMPv2 management and TLV-38 configuration

-Table 33. snmpTargetParamsTable Default Entry
+Table 33. snmpTargetParamsTable Default Entries